-With two daughters and a whole heap of nieces, nephews and young cousins, I’ve spent many hours thinking of Christmas ideas for toddlers and trying to find the best toddler toys.
-Now I want to save you the time and put all the top Christmas gifts for 2 year olds in one handy place!
+With two daughters and a whole heap of nieces, nephews and young cousins, I’ve spent many hours thinking of Christmas ideas for toddlers and trying to find the best toddler toys Australia has.
+Now, I want to save you the time and put all the top Christmas gifts for 2 year olds in one handy place!

 First, let’s look at a few things to consider when choosing the best toys for 2 year olds, Australia.
-Then I’ll break everything down into categories for you and give reviews of all the best gifts for 2 year olds I’ve ever bought (there’s a lot!).
+Then I’ll break everything down into categories for you and give reviews of all the best gifts for 2 year olds Australia has to offer.

-Whether you’re looking for the best present for 2 year old girls or the best gifts for 2 year old boys, you’ll find them all right here!
+Whether you’re looking for the best present for 2 year old girls or the best gifts for 2 year old boys, you’ll find them all right here in my guide to the best toddler gifts 2020.

 Personality & Activity Level